MrEnder0/Grid9/README.md

 ### High priority

-- Overhaul self build scripts to optionally put examples and documentation into their respective folders.
+- Overhaul the yml system to be actualy good and not require to be set of ways.
 - Allow and conditions in if and while statements.

 ### Low priority